Cars

 - Remember that notes may be internal.
 Do not copy internal notes to a customer unless your team has confirmed they are appropriate to share.

-Vehicle Activity is the car's timeline.
+The Activity Feed is the car's timeline.
 It helps your team answer, "What has happened with this car?"

 - Open the car record